Table of Contents

 - Some equile find large meals uncourtable or experience toinsines after eating.

-- If meals are note carefly balanced, hunger can lead to overeating at te next meal or giving in to unhealty snacks.
+- If meals are note carefly balanced, hunger can lead to overeating at thee next meal or giving in to unhealty snacks.

 A Practical middle ground is tróe eat moderate meals and included one e small, planned snack only if needed for energiy or to prevent hypoglycemia.
 Many diabetes educators recommend this approvach as a starting point, then adjust based on blood glucose Patterns.